 DIY Green Tea Mask Recipes

 While you may find several variations of green tea facial masks online- I have three super effective and easy homemade recipes to choose from- depending on your skin type and needs.
-They will leave your skin feeling refreshed and soft.
+They will all maintain skin moisture and leave your skin feeling refreshed and soft.
 Redness and dark circles may also be reduced.
 Two use matcha powder the other one uses regular green tea leaves.

 Green Tea Facial Mask for Oily Skin